sourav-bk/Golang/Topic/Authentication&Authorization.md

 ## Authorization
 Authorization is.. what you can do (your permissions and access rights).

 Exp - Once user logged-in/authenticated, user attempt to do some activity/access some resources, During that The system checks user profile's assigned Role (e.g., "Editor" vs. "Viewer") and as per the permission, User do the activity/access some resources.
-If not have permission, The system/software denies the request.
+If not have permission, The system/software will denies the request.